sebkaster/CarND-Path-Planning-Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The software is written in Python 3.7 and tested on Linux.
-The usage of the Miniconda Python distribution is strongly recommended.
+The software is written in C++17 and tested on Linux.

 ### Prerequisites